How marijuana affects your athletic performance

 Anti-inflammatory properties

-Cannabis features blends of various chemicals and compounds.
-Some of these are called terpenes.
-These are found in many plants, and they are responsible for the colors, aromas, and flavors of fruits and vegetables.
+Cannabis features blends of various chemicals and compounds, some of which are called terpenes.
+Terpenes are found in many plants and are responsible for the colours, aromas, and flavours of fruits and vegetables.

 Different marijuana strains have unique terpene combinations, which lead to varied effects.